cotsapaslab/IMSGCexomechip/README.md

 This README file documents the quality control (QC) and analysis code used to produce the association results published in [Low frequency and rare coding variation contributes to multiple sclerosis risk](https://www.biorxiv.org/content/early/2018/03/23/286617).
 Here we provide an overview of the software provided in this distribution, the software dependencies, and the sources of genotype data required.
 We also provide lists of samples and SNPs that pass our QC process, if you do not want to step through the entire QC pipeline.

 ## Disclaimers
 * Throughout, we use the LSF job scheduling system to distribute some of the more compute-intensive analyses on a cluster.
-We have tagged all instances with `#LSF` in `Main_wrapper.txt` for ease of reference.
+We have tagged all instances with `#LSF` in `main.pipeline.sh` for ease of reference.
 * Association statistics calculated with different numbers of samples and/or stratum structure will vary from those we report.
 * The code here is provided as-is.
 We have validated that this runs without errors on our own systems, but do not guarantee that this will be the case in different computing environments.